twobombs/thereminq-llama/README.md

 --------

+Optional
-- Download bin files through fetch-bins.sh and start container with or without nvdia-docker support
+- Download a ton of hugging face bin files through fetch-bins.sh and start container with or without nvdia-docker support

 --------